Mindset may refer to

-Human beings think in narratives, and Mindsets are a way of packaging, interpreting, and responding to new rhetorical situations based on your past experiences.
+As a rhetor — a speaker or a writer — you invariably develop habitual ways of interpreting and responding to new rhetorical situations based on your past experiences.
 In part, our personalities, our identities, are defined by the mindsets we hold.
 Our character–our sense of self–is defined by the mindsets we hold true and dear to our hearts.
 Likewise, sometimes we describe our friends and work colleagues based on the mindsets they espouse.
 For instance, when a friend launches an entrepreneurial venture, we might say “Wow, Yolanda has such a business mindset.”
 Or when someone is afraid to travel, go on a roller coaster, or be adventurous, we might say, “Ah, Tony’s afraid of his own shadow.”
 And then there’s always Eeyore: “He’s just so damned negative!”